qwe3804132/Beijing-Elderly-Project/README.md

-A three-layer architecture MVC community management system for the elderly, which contains a lot of data processing and analysis.
+Three-layer architecture MVC community management system for the elderly, which contains a lot of data processing and analysis.

 Technical involved: